 Your editorial calendar should align with your inbound marketing strategy.
 Here are some questions to consider while creating your calendar.

 On the WordPress dashboard, you can get started with the Editorial Calendar plugin to organize your schedule.
 It’s free and provides a simple drag and drop interface which is super simple for those who have just decided to start a blog and don’t have complex WordPress plugin and planning experience.

 Alternatively you can also use Trello.
 It’s used by huge blogs like Mashable and ReadWrite.

 4. Self-indulgence in the name of Storytelling

-Are you blogging to fulfil your business goals?
+Are you creating blog posts to fulfil your business goals?

 Then you need to keep your readers first.

 Your content marketing goals will most likely be educating your audience, addressing their pain points and inspiring them to take action.
 This will be the whole reason they visit your WordPress blog and read your posts.